-On August 22, 2015 the NY Times ran an article by Richard A. Friedman titled, “How Changeable Is Gender?”
+On August 22, 2015, the NY Times ran an article by Richard A. Friedman titled, “How Changeable Is Gender?”
 One might be excused for mistaking the piece as an earnest call to the medical community for better interventions for the trans community.
 Alarmingly, Friedman warns readers that science has found that post-operative transsexuals are at significant risk of suicide and moreover, maybe medical treatment isn’t actually the right approach after all, especially for trans kids.
 Friedman gravely recounts a scientific study that proves that most trans kids grow out of being trans.
-If I weren’t trans, I might walk away from Friedman’s article very concerned about the seemingly backwards approach that more than a century of trans research has produced for those poor trans people.
+If I weren’t trans, I might walk away from Friedman’s article very concerned about the seemingly backward approach that more than a century of trans research has produced for those poor trans people.

 Concern Trolling: Know It When You See It

 Geek Feminism defines a Concern Troll as: “a person who participates in a debate posing as an actual or potential ally who simply has some concerns they need answered before they will ally themselves with a cause.
 In reality they are a critic.”
 The Urban Dictionary defines it as:

 A person who… point[s] out problems that don’t really exist.
 The intent is to derail, stifle, [and] control the dialogue.
 It is viewed as insincere and condescending.

 After giving readers the false impression that trans surgeries don’t seem to help, the NY Times article goes on to assert: